 Barrett (1970)

-Syd released not one, but two albums in 1970, the most productive his career would ever be.
-Once again, Barrett, is assembled from various recording sessions that had been directed by David Gilmour and Richard Wright, his former Pink Floyd allies.
+Syd released not one, but two albums in 1970, the most productive year of his career.
+Once again, “Barrett“, is assembled from various recording sessions that had been directed by David Gilmour and Richard Wright, his former Pink Floyd allies.

 But, it does not sound wholly different from Pink Floyd’s early years and the band’s first few singles, which sparked EMI’s interest in supporting Syd Barrett as a solo performer in the first place.
 The label had failed to find their British-born Brian Wilson, as they had sought to do, but this record is as eerily compelling as anything that the original Beach Boy created.